FreshSupaSulley/DemocracyBot/README.md

 * ~~Get rid of amendment cache.
 Store all amendments in the server data because it's a waste of an HTTP request and burns a good chunk of our allowed 10ms.~~
 * Change clean-up to a batch job that will queue the deletion to run on the next tick so we can get more CPU time.
 *

+## Disaster recovery
+If logic breaks, you can deploy temporary code in `next-election.ts` in the block that checks if you're the owner (like passing amendments that should've been passed).